teknostatik/Web-Development/setup.md

 ## The software I use

 At work I’m running Windows 10.
-It's ok, but I would like to be able to live without it.
+It largely does the job, but I would like to be able to live without it.
 Most of my day is spent doing video calls using either Teams or Zoom.

 At home (and whilst travelling) It’s a mix of [Ubuntu](https://www.ubuntu.com/), iOS, [LibreElec](https://libreelec.tv/) and [Raspbian](http://www.raspbian.org/).
 I've been using the i3 window manager for Ubuntu since early 2020, although I do have Gnome installed on most of my computers as well and still use a lot of default Gnome software.